mgcooper/icemodel/icemodel/+icemodel/+verification/+report/README.md

 Optional QA and output overrides must remain beneath the selected preview root's `qa/` and `report/` directories.

 Only `data/preview/figures/` is the canonical figure namespace.
-Historical direct family directories were never report inputs and were removed after the combined report was accepted.
+Direct family directories are not report inputs and do not exist.
 Do not recreate them; plots from current QA and plotting code belong beneath `data/preview/figures/`.

 The concise PROMICE model-development handoff is `data/preview/qa/promice_snow_model_ready_site_years.csv`; the corresponding